kleysonfmadruga/kleysonfmadruga/README.md

 - 👨‍💻 Computer Technician by IFRN - _Campus_ Nova Cruz
 - 🎓 Graduating in Information Systems by UFPB - _Campus_ IV
-- 💻 Working with back-end
+- 💻 Currently working with Elixir back-end applicatons
 - 🤓 Curious and passionated about learning

 <br />